 You can still stay at a cool campground and have the camping experience with the kids but have a real bed to sleep in.

-Furthermore, campgrounds are great if your group is large and require a mix of accommodations.
+Furthermore, campgrounds are great if your group is large and requires a mix of accommodations.

 We have been camping with girl scouts and other large groups and have planned a campground trip for the extended family.